zchee/neovim-wiki/Merging-patches-from-upstream-Vim.md

 N/A ("Not Applicable") patches
 ------------------------------

 Many Vim patches are not applicable to Neovim.
-We regularly update version.c to reflect this, with a single pull request.
-If you find NA patches,

-* find the existing "NA patches" pull request,
-* or create a new one with the intention of maintaining that pull request for a few weeks.
+If you find NA patches, find the existing `vim-patch: NA patches` pull request, or create a new one with the intention of maintaining it for a few weeks.

 The title of the pull request should be:

-    version.c: mark NA patches
+    vim-patch: NA patches

 so that it is easy to find.
 See [PR #4634](https://github.com/neovim/neovim/pull/4634) for example.

+**To mark a patch as "Not Applicable",** mention it in a commit message (anywhere; in any commit message) with this format _exactly_:

+    vim-patch:<version-or-commit>

+where `<version-or-commit>` is valid a Vim version tag like `8.0.0123` or a valid commit-id (hash) from the Vim git repo.

+### Types of "Not Applicable" Vim patches:

+- **Compiler warning fixes**: Neovim strives to have no warnings at all, and has a very different build system from Vim.
+    - **Note:** Coverity fixes in Vim *are* relevant to Neovim.
+- **#ifdef tweaking**: For example, Vim decided to enable `FEAT_VISUAL` for all platforms — but Neovim already does that.
+Adding new `FEAT_` guards also isn't relevant to Neovim.
+- **Legacy system support**: Fixes for legacy systems such as Amiga, OS/2 Xenix, Mac OS 9, Windows older than XP SP2, are not needed because they are not supported by Neovim.
+- **`if_*.c`** changes: `if_python.c` et. al. were removed.
+- **term.c** changes: the Neovim TUI uses libtermkey to read terminal sequences; Vim's `term.c` was removed.
+- Most **GUI-related** changes: Neovim GUIs are implemented external to the core C codebase.
+- Anything else might be relevant; err on the side of caution, and post an issue if you aren't sure.

 Code differences
 ----------------